MoaazMahmoud22/Human-Face-Detection-with--LSTM/README.md

 ---

 ## Dataset
 The dataset used for this project is [Fake News Dataset](https://gitlab.com/atlonxp/siit-nlp/-/raw/main/dl-rnn/fake-new-dataset.zip?ref_type=heads&inline=false).
-It contains two CSV files:
+It contains one CSV file:
 - `fake-news-dataset`: Articles labeled as real and fake news.
 -
 dataset contains the following columns: